 While asking questions during the interview is always recommended, don’t ask anything basic that you should already know before heading into the interview.

 “You should have done your research before the interview,” says Jeff Campin, CPA, CA, Partner with The Mason Group.
 “Look into the company, their mission and value statements, their products, their competitors, and their industry as a whole,” he continues.
-“If you have done your homework, you will impress and will have a more meaningful interview.”
+“If you have done your homework, you will impress your interviewer, and will have a more meaningful interview.”

 When it comes to asking the right questions, here’s a good rule of thumb to avoid this common interview mistake: If you can answer the question yourself with a quick internet search, it shouldn’t be asked in the interview.